peteroupc/peteroupc.github.io/bernoulli.md

 1. With probability _b_ / (1+_b_), do the following:
     1. Generate an integer in [0, _b_) uniformly at random, call it _i_.
     2. If _i_ < _a_, return 1.
 If _i_ = _a_, flip the input coin and return the result.
 If neither is the case, return 0.
-2. Flip the input coin.
+2. Flip the _&mu;_ input coin.
 If the flip returns 1, return 0.
 Otherwise, go to step 1.

 <a id=d__k___c____lambda____k__or__d___c____lambda____k></a>
 #### _d_<sup>_k_</sup> / (_c_ + _&lambda;_)<sup>_k_</sup>, or (_d_ / (_c_ + _&lambda;_))<sup>_k_</sup>